kreativan/opencart-kreativan/README.md

 * Popup - Display modal popup on page load
 * Resize Model Tool - Resize images and keep aspect ration
 * Less Parser - compile less files
-* Dynamic multi0-level offcanvas category menu that can be used for mobile and desktop
+* Dynamic multi-level offcanvas category menu that can be used for mobile and desktop
 * Dynamic global and user menu for mobile devices
+* AiO - All in One Products display module

 ## How to install